OrganicIrradiation/ratebeer/README.md

 Changes
 -------

-Note that the nature of web scraping means this will be in **perpetual beta.**
+Note that the nature of web scraping means this might break at **any** time.

+###v2.1

+* Bugfixes and performance enhancements.
+* Python 3 compatibility.

 ###v2.0